Skip to content

 process_manager()

 If you interrupt process_manager() or an error happens then both p1 and p2 are cleaned up immediately.
-Their connections will also be closed.
-The same happens at a regular exit.

 Methods